Andres9890/ia-Uploading-Discord-Bot/README.md

 **Windows:**
 1. Download the Git installer from [git-scm.com](https://git-scm.com/download/win)
 2. Run the installer and follow the prompts
+- Note: make sure to install it in PATH

 **macOS:**
 1. Install using Homebrew:
    ```
    brew install git
    ```
-   Or download the installer from [git-scm.com](https://git-scm.com/download/mac)
+- Or download the installer from [git-scm.com](https://git-scm.com/download/mac)

 **Linux (Ubuntu/Debian):**
 ```